 - Dry needling

-She is a registered massage therapist with the General Council for Massage Therapies (GCMT), the UK governing body for massage therapies and bodywork techniques.
-The GCMT promotes the highest standards of practice.
-Benedetta is also a registered massage therapist with the Complementary and Natural Healthcare Council (CNHC), the UK regulator for complementary healthcare practitioners.
+I am a registered massage therapist with the Complementary and Natural Healthcare Council (CNHC), the UK regulator for complementary healthcare practitioners.

-She is registered under Disclosure Scotland’s Protecting Vulnerable Groups Scheme.
+I am registered under Disclosure Scotland’s Protecting Vulnerable Groups Scheme.

 Further professional development